 Days with Grey participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-For our math manipulations, I used pasta noodles. – Rigatoni!
-This noodle was big enough for his hands to grasp and the perfect size to still be able to count the number of noodles on each side without them getting lost in a pile.
+- For our math manipulations, I used pasta noodles. – Rigatoni!
+This noodle was big enough for his hands to grasp and the perfect size to still count the number of noodles on each side without getting lost in a pile.
 I also gave him some divided plates to quickly sort the pasta.

-Begin by rolling the dice.
+- Begin by rolling the dice.
 Then, place the same amount of pasta as the amount rolled in the first section of your plate.
-Then roll the dice again and put the next amount of pasta on the other section of the plate.
+Then, roll the dice again and put the following amount of pasta on the other section of the plate.

-My preschooler rolled the dice on either side and added the correct amount of pasta on either side.
+- My preschooler rolled the dice on either side and added the correct amount of pasta.
 Then, he added both sides to the large section of the plate to see how many in all.
-Keep the pasta in the large section or take the pasta pieces out one by one and count each piece.
+Keep the pasta in the large section, or take the pasta pieces out individually and count each piece.

-You rolled a 6 here.
-Here are 6 noodles.
+- You rolled a six here.
+Here are six noodles.

 Remember, math needs to be hands-on, even as kids grow older.
 Kids do not need to learn math on a worksheet.